Eggwise/syncano-python-framework/README.md

 Dependency injection ?? :D
 ---
-Define custom indexes which you can use in your source to create dependencies. for example you create a person class dependency.
+Define custom indexes which you can use in your source to create dependencies.
-You mark the dependency using the #dep.start tag (this is customizable) (you can use anything, not only classes ofc.

 Example
 ---
+A simple example of what you can do with this stuff as if i where you, jo.

+I create a person class dependency.
+I mark the dependency using the #dep.start tag (this is customizable) (you can mark & compile anything in any file (or any file), but for now i use a python dependency as an example)

 **person.model.py**
 ```
 #dep.start PersonModel